 Being a college athlete is a challenge that many high school athletes hope to experience…But being a Division 1 athlete can be even more of a challenge that some may not realize.
 The days can be long and include many different (and difficult) tasks.
 Every day is not exactly the same, but the general schedule is similar.
-Here's what my daily grind looked like as a college hockey player.
+Here's what my daily grind looked like as a player.

 Related: Daily Grind: IWU D3 Men's Soccer Player Scott Abramson